In 1971 in a confidential memorandum, Lewis F. Powell, Jr., who later became a Justice of the U.S. Supreme Court, told the U.S. Chamber of Commerce:

 The Foundation is assisting thousands of employees in nearly 300 legal actions nationwide in courts and administrative agencies, including the National Labor Relations Board.
 These cases are designed to effectively enforce our Supreme Court victories and to develop additional legal strategies which advance the cause.

-To carry out our wide-range program, we have assembled a full-time staff of 11 dedicated attorneys who manage and carry out the legal program.
-This select group makes up the nation's top specialists in this field of labor and constitutional law, working along with hundreds of local attorneys, throughout the country.
+To carry out our wide-range program, we have assembled a full-time staff of 15 dedicated attorneys who manage and carry out the legal program.
+This select group makes up the nation's top attorneys in this field of labor and constitutional law, working along with hundreds of local attorneys, throughout the country.